 L Type a

-The first real sports car produced by Lea-Francis, the L-Type was was built on the same chassis as the J-Type and fitted with a Brooklands spec.
+The first real sports car produced by Lea-Francis, the L-Type was was built on a modified variant of the chassis used on the the J-Type and most were fitted with a Brooklands spec.
 Meadows 4ED engine.

 Engine: